 Studio course introducing the principles of twodimensional design and color.
-Experiments in line, value, texture, space and illusions of volume and their applications to creative and dynamic composition will be applied to conceptual thinking and the development of problem solving skills for graphic design projects of increasing complexity.
-ART 21 4 studio 2 cr
+Experiments in line, value, texture, space and illusions of volume and their applications to creative and dynamic composition are applied to conceptual thinking and the development of problem solving skills for graphic design projects of increasing complexity.